Theodore Pratt: Biography

 Pratt was born in Minneapolis, Minnesota in 1901 to Thomas A. and Emma Pratt.
 The family later moved to New Rochelle, New York, where Theodore attended high school.
 After completing high school, he attended Colgate University for two years, and then Columbia University for another two years, but did not graduate.
 He worked in New York City as a play reader, a staff reader for a movie company, and a columnist for the New York Sun.
 He also free-lanced articles for The New Yorker and other national magazines.

 Theodore Pratt married Belle Jacqueline (Jackie) Jacques in 1929.
 The couple went to Europe for their honeymoon, and stayed for four years, during which he served as the European correspondent for the New York Sun.
-The Pratts eventually settled in Majorca, Spain, where Pratt wrote a column for the English language Daily Palma Post.
-In 1933 Pratt wrote an article for The American Mercury called "Paradise Enjoys a Boom" that was highly critical of the Majorcan character and way of life (he called Majorcans "among the cruelest people to animals extant in the civilized world", and said "they make inept servants, and when not shirking their work from pure laziness or contrariness, they are stealing food to take to their own home").
-After parts of the article appeared in translation in Majorca, the Pratts were forced to leave Spain and returned to the United States.
+The Pratts eventually settled in Mallorca, Spain, where Pratt wrote a column for the English language Daily Palma Post.
+In 1933 Pratt wrote an article for The American Mercury called "Paradise Enjoys a Boom" that was highly critical of the Mallorcan character and way of life (he called Mallorcans "among the cruelest people to animals extant in the civilized world", and said "they make inept servants, and when not shirking their work from pure laziness or contrariness, they are stealing food to take to their own home").
+After parts of the article appeared in translation in Mallorca, the Pratts were forced to leave Spain and returned to the United States.

 The Pratts moved to Lake Worth Beach, Florida in 1934.
 In 1946, the Pratts moved for a brief period to California, but returned to Florida to live in Boca Raton.
 In 1958, the Pratts moved to Delray Beach, Florida, where he died in 1969.

 Pratt traveled extensively in Florida, in particular away from the tourist areas on the east coast, to gather material for his writing.
 While he was writing Mercy Island, he lived in the Florida Keys so that he could more accurately portray the lives of the Conch people of the Keys.
 His Escape to Eden incorporated material from a trip into the Everglades he had made with members of the Audubon club on which their boat ran out of gas, leaving them stranded for a day-and-a-half.